Undergraduate research projects

 This form must be initiated by the student and will be signed off by the supervisor, relevant discipline coordinator and subject coordinator.

-The application system will update you when the application has been lodged and when it has been approved.
+- You will receive email notifications from the portal when your application has been lodged and when it has been approved.

 Applications for the coming year (including Summer) will open when the re-enrolment period opens in November.
 To ensure timely enrolment, applications should be lodged at least 2 weeks before the start of the relevant semester.